Alert Carry Conditions

 But first, some definitions:

 B-52–a large, 8 engined bomber.
 Affectionately called the BUFF (Big Ugly Fat, uh, Fella) by it’s crews, the last B-52 rolled off the assembly line in 1962.
-Some of them are still in service.
+I believe some of them are still in service.
 They were on nuclear alert duty 24/7 from the 1950s through 1989, when President George Herbert Walker Bush stood down the bomber alert force.

 Brewing Fight–a fight that is going to happen, but you are not yet actively, directly under attack.